Onit Documentation

 Security Layer: User Groups

-In this situation, you could configure Onit to auto-assign each administrator to every transaction (using an Action), but that would be cumbersome to set up and manage (especially when admins were hired, fired, and/or transferred to different jobs/departments).
+In this situation, you could configure Onit to auto-assign each administrator to every transaction (using an Action).
+However, that would be cumbersome to set up and manage (especially when admins were hired, fired, and/or transferred to different jobs/departments).
 Instead, it would be much easier to simply tell Onit, “I’ll create a group named Admins.
 Make sure that anyone in that group can see all transactions in my Contracts app -- even if they aren’t Participants.”

 To set this up, you’ll need two things: